browserengineering/book/book/browsersandweb.md

 [^chris]: This is Chris speaking!

-[^bbs]: For me, [BBS](https://en.wikipedia.org/wiki/Bulletin_board_system) systems over a dialup modem connection.
+[^bbs]: For me, [BBS](https://en.wikipedia.org/wiki/Bulletin_board_system) systems over a dial-up modem connection.
 A BBS is not all that different from a browser if you think of it as a window into dynamic content created somewhere else on the Internet.